Federal Benefits and Social Security

 You may apply at this office for retirement, spouse, survivor and disability benefits or update your record, if you are already receiving payments from SSA, VA, OPM or any other federal agency.
 You may report your change of address, death of a beneficiary, a lost or stolen check and request direct deposit of your benefits.
 Note, that in order to qualify for a Social Security disability or retirement benefit, you must have worked and paid Social Security taxes and earned enough Social Security quarters of credit as you cannot buy credits to be insured.

 Please contact us by phone or via email before coming to the FBU in Buenos Aires, since most issues can be resolved without you having to visit the Federal Benefits Unit.
 In order to fully utilize the time available from our specialized representatives, services are provided by APPOINTMENT ONLY, therefore we recommend that you call first to obtain advice from the FBU personnel prior to your visit to the Buenos Aires Embassy.
 Our email address is SJRegional@ssa.gov and your message should be answered within 24 to 48 hours.
-As a reminder, the Buenos Aires FBU is closed the FIRST and LAST Wednesday of the month; window or telephone hours are not available on those two days.
+As a reminder, the Buenos Aires FBU is closed the SECOND and FORTH Wednesday of the month; window or telephone hours are not available on those two days.

 To apply for a Social Security Number Card or any of our services, arrive timely for your appointment at the Consular Section/FBU Window #17 at the designated date and time.
 Call or email inadvance of your appointment for more information as to the specific requirements for your particular case.
 Please download and complete the Application for a Social Security Card, Form SS5, prior to your appointment and bring it along with the documentation previously requested from you.